I Wanna Learn a Love Song: Background

 Cash Box called it an "intriguing short story" that "teaches us a lesson about life and love and it's eminently listenable," saying that it has a "great sing-along chorus and a big production."

 Simple Song

 Simple Song is an unreleased version of the song.
-It was removed from the album, Sniper and Other Love Songs.
+It was removed from the album Sniper and Other Love Songs..
 The song itself is very much similar to "I Wanna Learn a Love Song", with some lyrical changes and is sung in a much softer voice.
-The song was released in a 2004 double album with Sniper and Other Love Songs and Heads & Tales, but only to Europe.
-It included a total of 8 unreleased tracks (1 from Heads & Tales and 7 from Sniper and Other Love Songs).
+The song was released in a 2004 double album with Sniper and Other Love Songs and Heads & Tales, but only in Europe.
+It included a total of eight unreleased tracks (one from Heads & Tales and seven from Sniper and Other Love Songs).